wathsalaachini/wathsalaachini/README.md

 ---

 ## 💡 About Me
-I am a Final year undergraduate at University of Colombo | Bsc (Hons) in Computational Mathematics .
+I'm a Final year undergraduate at University of Colombo | Bsc (Hons) in Computational Mathematics .

 ---